World of Guns: Gun Disassembly: Gameplay

+Gameplay screenshot of 'World of Guns', showing a Colt M1911 partially disassembled.
+Parts that are accompanied with a green arrow, in this case a screw, are able to be removed.

 The player is presented with an interactive model of a real-world firearm (or other mechanism) in a 3D environment.
 Player has complete control of the camera, along with additional viewing options allowing them to explore the inner mechanical design of the piece.
 These include a multi-layered X-ray view, "trainer cutaway" mode and several slow-motion settings.

 Depending on the game mode, the player is required to either learn the correct operation of the weapon, or perform its disassembly or assembly.
 Game modes are arranged in the order of increasing complexity, including field-stripping the weapon, complete disassembly of the mechanism, and finally disassembly and assembly against the clock and/or with penalties for incorrect moves.
 Every model has local and global leaderboards and a set of in-game achievements.
 The game includes interactive shooting ranges with timed objectives, as well as additional features like gun quizzes and a weapon skin editor.

 World of Guns: Gun Disassembly is offered as a free-to-play title.
 To unlock the initially unavailable models, a player can either spend in-game credits earned through gameplay, or use microtransactions.
-Bulk DLC packs are available, including a lifetime access bundle which gives the user access to all current and future models in the library.
+Bulk DLC packs are available, including a lifetime access bundle which gives the user access to all current and future models in the library, however, for Ukrainian users, all weapon models are available for free.